Where Should I Buy My Rats From?

 There is a trading allowance of up to £1,000 a year for "casual services".
 If a breeder is making more than £1,000 in profit annually, then they require a licence.
 Licences require a payment to then inspection from the council, after which their licence can last between 1-3 years where there is a requirement for there to be 1 unannounced visit within the duration of the licence.
 Bear in mind that the officer making the inspection will have limited or even no expertise in animal welfare.
 If the inspection process is anything like the inspections for licensing involving animal activities, a vet is very rarely present.
 The purpose of the inspection is to determine that the licensee is doing the bare minimum.

 My two cents: I had a licence for activities involving animals for a previous job.
 My inspection was when I'd first obtained the animals and my setups were very basic as I hadn't had any time to improve them/deliveries hadn't arrived.
 An exotic vet was also present, which was unusual at the time.
 The snakes had 2 hides, one either end, and a water bowl.
-The rats had a cage with a small footprint, one hammock and a couple of toilet roll toys.
+The rats had a cage with too small of a small footprint, one hammock and a couple of toilet roll toys.
 The frogs had a branch and an artificial trailing plant.
 Yet I had the comments that it was "one of the best setups they'd ever seen".
 After my inspection, I upgraded all of the enclosures to a point where I was happy with them and continued to improve them.
-If my setups were the best they'd ever seen, what kinds of conditions are other licensees keeping their animals in?
+If my setups were the best they'd ever seen, what kinds of environmental conditions are other licensees keeping their animals in?
+I have encountered very good and experienced vets who aren't great at evaluating condition in rats (eg. square tails, staring coat)... so the person assessing the rats in these situations more than likely won't be competent, even if a vet is present.
 There is also no legislation surrounding how many times a rat should be bred, the gap between litters, etc either.
-So I would encourage potential pet homes to take the quality of life ensured by licensing with a pinch of salt.